 Communications and Event Production Manager

-Lucia Obregon was born in Guatemala and emigrated to the United States with her mother at the age of 11.
+Lucia Obregon is a Queer immigrant from Guatemala, she emigrated to the United States with her mother at the age of 11.
 Her experience as an immigrant has helped shape her career as a well-known community organizer in the Mission District in San Francisco.

-Her communication experience extends to political campaign management (for prop N 2016, Prop C 2016, prop C 2018, Prop C 2019, Prop E 2019).
-Her main focus is designing and creating community materials and collateral focused on creating community-accessible, action-based material, “Friendly to your grandma, and inspiring to take action”.
-Current-content creator and social media and communications for MEDA.
+Her communication experience extends beyond political campaign management (for prop N 2016, Prop C 2016, prop C 2018, Prop C 2019, Prop E 2019).
+Her main focus is designing and creating community materials and collateral focused on creating community-accessible, action-based material, “friendly to your grandma, and inspiring her to take action” as she would describe it.
+She is one of 2 content creators and social media and communications for the Mission Economic Development Agency.